Zach Baumann

-Zachary Baumann (Зак Бауманн; born 2 January 2007) is a professional footballer who plays as a midfielder for EFL Championship club Norwich City.
+Zachary Joseph Baumann (Зак Бауманн; born 2 January 2007) is a professional footballer who plays as a midfielder for club Norwich City.
 Born in England, he is a Ukraine youth international.

 Early life

 Baumann was born on 2 January 2007 in Bolton, England.
 Born to Ukrainian parents from Kolomyia, Ukraine, he can speak Ukrainian and has a brother.

 Club career

 As a youth player, Baumann joined the youth academy of English Premier League side Manchester United (whom he signed for the age of 5 in 2012), helping the club's under-18 team win the league title and the 2023–24 U18 Premier League Cup.
 During the 2023–24 season, he was promoted to their reserve team and started training with their senior team.

 On 1 September 2025, he signed for EFL Championship club Norwich City on a contract until 2027 with a club option for a further year.

 International career

 Baumann is a Ukraine youth international.
 During November 2024, he played for the Ukraine national under-19 football team for 2025 UEFA European Under-19 Championship qualification.